 The 1830s witnessed a succession of profound, and often wrenching, changes that remade Mississippi.
-At the start of the decade, white settlement was confined to the region between the Mississippi and Pearl Rivers and to another small pocket on the upper branches of the Tombigbee River.
-Despite the ratification of the Treaty of Doaks Stand (1820), most of the state remained in the hands of the Choctaw and Chickasaw confederacies.
-By 1840, the natives had been driven west of the Mississippi River, and the state had emerged as the nation’s leading cotton producer, forging a political culture that epitomized the Age of Jackson.
+At the start of the decade, White settlement was confined to the region between the Mississippi and Pearl Rivers and to another small pocket on the upper branches of the Tombigbee River.
+Despite the ratification of the Treaty of Doaks Stand (1820), most of the state remained in the hands of the Choctaws and Chickasaws.
+By 1840, these Native nations had been deported west of the Mississippi River, and the state had emerged as the nation’s leading cotton producer, forging a political culture that epitomized the Age of Jackson.

-Since the 1790s, the federal government had cast covetous eyes on native lands in the southeast.
-Through a combination of assimilationist programs, debts accrued at federal trading houses, treaties, and warfare, the United States had gained control of loose pieces of native land, but many native nations—including the Choctaw and Chickasaw—remained entrenched on their lands.
-The election of Andrew Jackson in 1828 unleashed a renewed assault on the southeastern Indians.
-The passage of the Indian Removal Act (1830) allowed the national government to purchase the lands of native confederacies and nations residing east of the Mississippi River and to relocate these people to federal lands west of the river.
-The state of Mississippi conspired with the federal government to place additional pressure on the natives.
+Since the 1790s, the federal government had cast covetous eyes on Native lands in the southeast.
+Through a combination of assimilationist programs, debts accrued at federal trading houses, treaties, and warfare, the United States had gained control of loose pieces of Native land, but many nations—including the Choctaw and Chickasaw—remained entrenched on their lands.
+The election of Andrew Jackson in 1828 unleashed a renewed assault on the southeastern Native Americans.
+The passage of the Indian Removal Act (1830) allowed the national government to purchase the Native lands in the state and to forcibly relocate Native Americans to federal lands west of the Mississippi River.
+The state of Mississippi conspired with the federal government to place additional pressure on the Native nations.
 In 1829 and 1830, the legislature passed two State Law Extension Acts, which extended state laws over Choctaw territory, made it illegal for chiefs to exercise political authority, and abolished all Choctaw customs not recognized by the state of Mississippi.
-With the signing of the Treaty of Dancing Rabbit Creek (1830), the Choctaw became the first people to surrender their homeland and to begin the process of resettling in the Indian Territory.
-In 1832, the Chickasaw and the United States completed the Treaty of Pontotoc, through which the Chickasaw ceded their lands in northern Mississippi to the federal government.
+With the signing of the Treaty of Dancing Rabbit Creek (1830), the Choctaw became the first nation to be expelled from their homeland and forced to resettle in the Indian Territory.
+In 1832, the Chickasaw and the United States completed the Treaty of Pontotoc Creek, through which the Chickasaw were forced to cede their lands in northern Mississippi and be deported from the state.

 In 1836, President Andrew Jackson applied a strong, and ultimately destructive, corrective to the speculative mania that had raged in the Southwest.
 Terrified of the “frauds, speculations, and monopolies” that had come to characterize land sales, Jackson issued the Specie Circular, which declared that public lands must be purchased with hard currency.
 At the same time, the directors of the Bank of England were growing increasingly suspicious of the poorly capitalized and unregulated rural banks and cotton merchants that were the lynchpins of the Atlantic cotton trade.
 When the Bank of England hiked its interest rates, American lenders followed suit, and rates soared to 37 percent in the late summer and fall.
 Banks on both sides of the Atlantic collapsed and dragged down English textile manufacturers, who could no longer afford to purchase American cotton.
 The Panic of 1837 had begun, and with it the Flush Times of the 1830s came to a calamitous end.

-Indian removal brought about a revolution in the state’s political culture.
+The expulsion of Native Americans and influx of White settlers with enslaved people brought about a revolution in the state’s political culture.
 By 1831, it was clear that the Constitution of 1817 could no longer accommodate the state’s growing population, nor did it reflect the impending shift of political power north to the Choctaw and Chickasaw cessions.
 The Constitution of 1832 was, in many ways, the embodiment of Jacksonian Democracy.
 It eliminated property requirements for voters and elected officials, and it declared that all judges and almost all county and state officials would be chosen by popular election.
 The Natchez aristocracy, which had controlled Mississippi politics since the territorial days, regarded the new document with dread.
-One former Supreme Court Justice scoffed, “our constitution is the subject of ridicule in all the States where it is known.
+One former Supreme Court justice scoffed, “Our constitution is the subject of ridicule in all the States where it is known.
 It is referred to as a full definition of mobocracy.”
 The expansion of the franchise gave birth to a vibrant, if somewhat raucous, political culture.
 Looking back on his childhood in antebellum Kemper County, Eb Felton remembered what happened when men gathered at courthouses and at the polls.
 “It was a great time,” he recalled.
 While the judges and attorneys attended to legal matters and politicians harangued for votes, “all the rest got out and swapped horses and got drunk and fought.”
 While the political process became more open, politics also became more focused.
 During the 1830s, Mississippi’s elected officials began constructing a full-throated defense of slavery that would become a mainstay throughout the remainder of the antebellum decades.

 Max Grivno is an associate professor of history at the University of Southern Mississippi.